Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study

-We now present Lemma \ref{Lemma: DBCP Equilibria and Effective VoTs}, which establishes that a $(\boldtau, \boldalpha)$-DBCP equilibrium flow $\boldy$ must assign users, across groups $g \in G_e$ on each edge $e \in E$ and period $t \in [T]$, to the express lane in decreasing order of their effective VoT with respect to the corresponding $(\boldtau, \boldalpha)$-DBCP policy.
+We now present Lemma \ref{Lemma: DBCP Equilibria and Effective VoTs}, which establishes that a $(\boldtau, \boldalpha)$-DBCP equilibrium flow $\boldy$ must assign users, across groups $g \in G_e$ on each edge $e \in \edges$ and period $t \in [T]$, to the express lane in decreasing order of their effective VoT with respect to the corresponding $(\boldtau, \boldalpha)$-DBCP policy.

 \begin{lemma} Suppose Assumption \ref{Assum: Chain Network} holds.
-Let a $(\boldtau, \boldalpha)$-DBCP policy be given, where $\boldtau \in \R_{\geq 0}^{|E|T}$ and $\boldalpha \in [0, 1]^{|E|T}$, and let $\boldy$ be any $(\boldtau, \boldalpha)$-DBCP equilibrium flow.
-Then on each edge $e \in E$ and $t \in [T]$, $\boldy$ assigns users to the express lane in decreasing order of their effective VoT. \end{lemma}
+Let a $(\boldtau, \boldalpha)$-DBCP policy be given, where $\boldtau \in \R_{\geq 0}^{|\edges|T}$ and $\boldalpha \in [0, 1]^{|\edges|T}$, and let $\boldy$ be any $(\boldtau, \boldalpha)$-DBCP equilibrium flow.
+Then on each edge $e \in \edges$ and $t \in [T]$, $\boldy$ assigns users to the express lane in decreasing order of their effective VoT. \end{lemma}

-\begin{proof}{Proof Sketch} By Lemma \ref{Lemma: DBCP Eq Decomposition, Chain Network}, the computation of DBCP equilibrium flows over chain networks is decomposable across edges and periods.
-Thus, to prove Lemma \ref{Lemma: DBCP Equilibria and Effective VoTs}, it suffices to show that for any $(\tau_{e,t}, \alpha_{e,t})$-DBCP equilibrium flow $y_{e,t} := (y_{e,k,t}^g: g \in G_e, k \in [2])$ corresponding to the $(\tau_{e,t}, \alpha_{e,t})$-DBCP game on edge $e \in E$ at period $t \in [T]$, the flow $\boldy$ assigns users in groups $g \in G_e$ to the express lane in descending order of effective VoT.
-We then analyze the variational inequalities used to define DBCP policies to reveal that DBCP equilibrium flows do indeed assign express lane access to users in descending order of effective VoT. $\square$
+\begin{proof}{Proof} By Lemma \ref{Lemma: DBCP Eq Decomposition, Chain Network}, the computation of DBCP equilibrium flows over chain networks is decomposable across edges and periods.
+Thus, to prove Lemma \ref{Lemma: DBCP Equilibria and Effective VoTs}, it suffices to show that for any $(\tau_{e,t}, \alpha_{e,t})$-DBCP equilibrium flow $y_{e,t} := (y_{e,k,t}^g: g \in G_e, k \in [2])$ corresponding to the $(\tau_{e,t}, \alpha_{e,t})$-DBCP game on edge $e \in \edges$ at period $t \in [T]$, the flow $\boldy$ assigns users in groups $g \in G_e$ to the express lane in descending order of effective VoT.
+To establish this condition, observe that \eqref{Eqn: Convex Program for DBCP, using effective VoT} is precisely the convex program whose minimizers are Nash equilibrium flows under the setting in which all users are ineligible, and have VoTs replaced by effective VoTs across edges and periods.
+We then apply the fact that, without subsidy, users access tolled lanes in descending order of VoT \citep[Prop.
+2.4]{Cole2003PricingNetworkEdgesforHeterogeneousSelfishUsers}. $\square$

 \end{proof}